fluencelabs/tendermint-demo/tmdemoapp/docs/README.md

 ### Operation processing in the cluster
 To initiate an operation the client Proxy needs to connect only a single node of the cluster in normal conditions.

 Reading `get` requests are processed on a single node entirely.
 The node State machine has all required information to process such query because the state with key-value tree and their proofs is fully replicated.
-The node TM Core also has everything to process `get` query because the blockchain is also fully replicated, contains all information not only about blocks but also about the blocks signatures of other nodes and therefore can prove to the client that the provided response is consistent with those nodes signed the blockchain data.
+The node TM Core also has everything to process `get` query because the blockchain is also fully replicated and contains all information not only about blocks but also about the blocks signatures of other nodes and therefore can prove to the client that the provided response is consistent with those nodes signed the blockchain data.

 Writing `run` and `put` requests implemented via Tendermint transactions, so a cluster-wide interaction is required in order to:
 * TM Core spreads the transaction to other nodes.